stevedylandev/linux-dotfiles/README.md

 cp -r dotfiles/.config/* ~/.config/
 ```

 3. That's it!
 You will likely need to reboot your machine for all the config changes to take place.
-I personally love doing it through the simple ```reboo``` command from the terminal!
+I personally love doing it through the simple ```reboot``` command from the terminal!

 # What I Use
 **Color Scheme** - [Catppuccin](https://github.com/catppuccin/catppuccin)